top of page

 Plastic Planter Bottom

 Begin by using your hot poker or drill to create 15-20 small drainage holes in the planter bottom.
-These holes allow excess water to flow back into the bucket, preventing overflow.
-Next, make a larger central hole for the pump hose, ensuring a snug fit.

 Assembling the Fountain

+Thread the pump hose through the central hole and connect it to the solar fountain pump.
 Place the prepared planter bottom securely on top of the 5-gallon bucket, ensuring it's level.
-Thread the pump hose through the central hole and connect it to the solar fountain pump.

 Securing the Hose